LumosO11y/ObservabilityOnboarding/learning/opentelemetry/part1.md

 ## Goals
   - Understand the need of OpenTelemetry in the worlds of Observabilty.
   - Get a grasp of OpenTelemetry's abilities.

-  - Undestand the diffrence between OTEL and other solutions.
+  - Undestand the diffrence between OTel and other solutions.

 ## Outcome